Ommnia/spoolman-updater/README.md

 ```

-# ***FOR Bambu Lab integration 2.1.9 and above H2S/H2D.
+# ***FOR Bambu Lab integration 2.1.9 and above FOR H2S.
 This will update Spoolman with every tray change during Multi Color Printing**

-This counts for the H2S and most likely for the H2D also.
+This counts for the H2S but most likely not for the H2D.
+From information gathered the H2D acts like the P1S but hasn't been confirmed.
+I anybody wants to help, please reach out.
-The H2S and possible the H2D also, need and adjustment.
+The H2S needs an adjustment.
 The active AMS tray for the P1S remains active after print.
 Meaning the automation works without issues.
 With the H2S the active tray becomes directly inactive after the print, which prevents the automation to fire.
 For this to work you need to create a helper and automation
 Utility meter, rest command and sensors remain the same as for the P1S.
 Follow step 1 and 2 for the P1S instructions.